Towards Universal Soccer Video Understanding: Experiments

 \section{Experiments}

 In this section, we provide additional details to offer deeper insights into our model and its performance.
-Specifically, Section~\ref{subsec:curves-supp} presents training curves to clearly illustrate the training process; and Section~\ref{subsec:qualitative-supp} showcases more qualitative results, demonstrating the model's capability to effectively understand soccer dynamics.
+Specifically, Sec.~\ref{subsec:curves-supp} presents training curves to clearly illustrate the training process; Sec.~\ref{subsec:quantitative-supp} and Sec.~\ref{subsec:qualitative-supp} showcase more quantitative and qualitative results, respectively, demonstrating the model's capability to effectively understand soccer dynamics.